gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 : Restart indicator.
 If this bit is set this DTLS chunk is protected with by a Restart DTLS Key context.

+P: 2 bit (0-3)

+: Payload Pre-Padding indicator.
+It indicates how many bytes are inserted for padding before the DTLSCiphertext.
+This allows the encrypted data to be 32 bit aligned.

 Chunk Length: 16 bits (unsigned integer)
 : This value holds the length of the Payload in bytes plus 4.

 Payload: variable length
-: This holds the encrypted data as one DTLS 1.3 Record {{RFC9147}}.
+: This holds the DTLSCiphertext as specified in DTLS 1.3 {{RFC9147}}.

-Padding: 0, 8, 16, or 24 bits
+Post-Padding: 0, 8, 16, or 24 bits
 : To ensure the Chunk is whole 32-bit words long.

 # DTLS messages over SCTP User Messages  {#dtls-user-message}